alantech/alanlang-docs/docs/overview.md

 ### No Recursion / Unbounded Iteration

-Alan does not allow recursive functions or types (though you are allowed to `bind` such things fromm the host language), and it only has guarded looping constructs, such as calling `map` on `Array`s, but no generalized `while` or `for` loops.
+Alan does not allow recursive functions or types (though you are allowed to `bind` such things from the host language), and it only has guarded looping constructs, such as calling `map` on `Array`s, but no generalized `while` or `for` loops.

 Because of this (and because bound functions and types are required to be fully typed on Alan's side), the impact on the typing of variable is fully discovered during compilation, so you never *need* to specify the type.
 You are allowed to do, so, though, as an assertion to the compiler to fail if the generated type does not match your expectations.